mehdihadeli/mehdihadeli/README.md

 ---

+I’m a software engineer with +10 years of experience in developing and designing distributed applications built on top of cutting-edge technologies with interest in Microservices, DDD, Event Sourcing, and Clean Architecture.
+I mainly develop using .Net and Angular and Microservices but would love to work with new languages and technologies wherever an opportunity presents itself.
+I have a passion for sharing what I’ve learned in my blog (https://dotnetuniversity.com), I write about everything that currently excites me like .NET, Microservices and DDD.
+I’m very focused on the new technologies and concepts related to Microservice and Cloud Architecture and try to learn more about them because I love it.

 ## Main Projects
 - 🐉 [MicroBootstrap](https://github.com/mehdihadeli/MicroBootstrap): MicroBootstrap is a framework with many features for quickly and conveniently creating microservices on .NET Core.
 - 🐿️ [Online-Store-Modular-Monolith](https://github.com/mehdihadeli/Online-Store-Modular-Monolith): Implementing an online store Modular Monolith application with Domain-Driven Design and CQRS.